DirSwe-Art/CorrYiFeatureSelection/README.md

 Reference paper:
 D. Sweidan (2024).
 "Correlated, Yet Independent: A Correlation Based Feature Selection Algorithm".
-In proceeding: The IEEE Conference on Intelligent Methods, Systems, and Applications (IMSA2024), July 13-14, 2024, Cairo, Egypt.
+Published at: The IEEE Conference on Intelligent Methods, Systems, and Applications (IMSA2024), July 13-14, 2024, Cairo, Egypt.

 The project is about providing a low-complexity algorithm that can be used to select target-influential and nonredundant features from numeric and large-scale datasets.
 The algorithm relies on the correlation matrix of features and the target, and is comprised of two main stages that are performed in Cross-Validation: